bishwaG/Nextpie/docs/deploy-guix.md

 Nextpie can be run in Guix as well.
 Please refer to [Guix installation guide](https://guix.gnu.org/manual/en/html_node/Binary-Installation.html) to install in your system.
 Please note that Guix instalaltion requires root privlage.

+> NOTE: Guix is tested only in Redhat Linux 9.5.
+It is not tested in Ubuntu distribution.

-THe the following code block to create a Guix environment for Nextpie.
+The the following code block to create a Guix environment for Nextpie.
 ```bash
 git clone https://github.com/bishwaG/Nextpie.git
 cd Nextpie